nessshon/aiogram-tonconnect/README.md

 ![Downloads](https://pepy.tech/badge/aiogram-tonconnect/month)
 ![Downloads](https://pepy.tech/badge/aiogram-tonconnect/week)

-## Important Note:
-This library is temporarily unmaintained and contains known bugs.
-To address these issues, I’ve written a new implementation where the errors have been fixed and improvements made.
-You can find the updated version with examples here: [https://github.com/nessshon/tonutils](https://github.com/nessshon/tonutils?tab=readme-ov-file#ton-connect-integration).

-##

 **Aiogram TON Connect UI** is a middleware library that streamlines the integration of [TON Connect](https://github.com/ton-connect) technology into Telegram bots based on [aiogram](https://github.com/aiogram/).
 It offers a pre-built user interface and orchestrates the interaction flow